 Since the middle of May, the public has been advised to wear face masks in all enclosed public spaces – such as shops and pharmacies.
 However, they have only been made compulsory this month.
 But when do they need to be worn?

-It started with face masks becoming compulsory on all public transport from June 15, a move that brought England into line with other countries like Scotland, France, Germany, Spain and Italy.
+It started with face masks worn on public transport, a move that brought England into line with other countries like Scotland, France, Germany, Spain and Italy.
 Now, face masks will be made mandatory in shops by the end of the month, following research which suggests that more people are wearing them outside of their homes.

 This announcement comes as businesses and other enclosed spaces, such as playgrounds, were allowed to open this month under strict social distancing guidelines.
 After almost four months of lockdown, hairdressers were allowed to reopen on July 4, followed by nail bars, beauty salons and spas on July 13.
 Gyms and swimming pools are also due to open later this month on July 25.